 What Are Melee Diamonds Used For?

+In recent years, the melee has gained prominence in diamond jewelry.
+With a trend towards design and budget-conscious consumers, these tiny diamonds have made it possible to create striking designs at more affordable prices.
 Many beautiful engagement rings include small diamonds, called melee diamonds surrounding the large centerpiece diamond in a halo, pavé, or channel setting.
 These tiny diamonds are commonly used to add sparkle, fire, and shine to an engagement ring, earrings, necklaces, bracelets, and many more types of jewelry.

 But they don’t only add shine to an existing piece of jewelry— more often than not, they make up an entire piece of jewelry, such as a wedding ring, tennis bracelet, earrings, and many other models and designs.